Quick Tips – How to Limit Your Attack Surface

 - Remove unnecessary services – Turn off unnecessary services running on exposed hosts and block access to those ports/services at the external firewall.
 If a host is supposed to be a web server, make sure it’s only serving up the application you’re expecting on the port you’re expecting and nothing else.

-- Block traffic to unnecessary ports – If we do a port scan (or hopefully you’re doing your own port scans) and a Closed port is encountered, this is usually an indication that your firewall rules need to be updated.
+- Block traffic to unnecessary ports – If we do a port scan (or hopefully you’re doing your own port scans) and a closed port is encountered, this is usually an indication that your firewall rules need to be updated.
 This is because traffic is reaching a port on a host that doesn’t have a service listening that is ready to accept that traffic.
 This can happen due to architecture changes that don’t have the appropriate firewall changes associated with them, or vice versa, with potentially accidental firewall changes.

 - Multi-Factor Authentication for all login interfaces.